tbilltbj/AlgoCSV/README.md

 Limits and issues:

-Some transactions are out of chronological order.
-This is related to parsing groups and single txns differently while accommodating a reward in the middle of the group. not sure how to fix it without breaking something else at the moment.

 Commenting: code could be commented a LOT better. will work on it. just wanted to push a release for people to use/test.
 I know it's tax filing time in the U.S. so if it can help you, fantastic.

 Platform, ID, GroupID columns need more consistency.
 This was a failure to plan before building on my behalf.
 Again, can be improved.